 For dry brining: Remove giblets and neck from the turkey and make sure there is nothing in the cavity.
 Thoroughly pat the turkey dry inside and out with paper towels.
 Place on a platter or in a roasting pan and loosen the skin of the breast and legs.
 Spread about one-third of the dry rub mixture under the skin, one-third on the outside and the remaining third inside the cavity.
 Wrap tightly with plastic wrap.
 Refrigerate for 24 hours.

 Step 3: Remove from Brine

-For wet-brined turkey: When you're ready to cook, remove the turkey from the brine, brush off any briny bits and let stand at room temperature for a half hour.
+For wet-brined turkey: When you're ready to cook your turkey, remove the turkey from the brine, pat dry with paper towels, brush off any bits and let stand at room temperature for 30 minutes.
 Discard the brine.

 For dry-brined turkey: Leave the brine rub on, but use paper towels to carefully dab away any excess liquid.
 Transfer the turkey to a roasting rack fitted into a roasting pan.

 Step 4: Roast Your Turkey

 A brined turkey can be cooked just like an unbrined one.
 Prepare your turkey by tucking the wing tips under the bird, tying the legs together with kitchen string and filling the cavity with any additional citrus or aromatics.
 Roast using your favorite method—whether it's a turkey breast in a pressure cooker or a whole turkey in a roasting bag, this method will give you a juicy Thanksgiving turkey.